-1. Quantitative estimation of blood glucose
+- 1. Quantitative estimation of blood glucose by Folin-Wu/Anthrone/DNSO Toluidine/Enzymatic method.

-- Toluidine/Enzymatic method.

 - 2. Estimation of proteins by Biuret method

 - 3. Quantitative estimation of cholesterol in the blood

 - 4. Estimation of alkaline and acid phosphatases

 - 5. Estimation of blood glucose.

 - 6. Estimation of cholesterol

 - 7. Sugar Fermentation in Microorganisms.

 - 8. Estimation of Glucose 6-Phosphate.

-9. Estimation of Urea.
+- 9. Estimation of Urea.

-- 10. Estimation of Uric acid. - 11.
-Estimation of Creatinine.
+- 10. Estimation of Uric acid.

+- 11. Estimation of Creatinine.